 It tunes itself and starts producing electromagnetic waves at 36 kHz instantly.
 There’s even an automatic shutoff system to save energy and a lost alarm to help you find the tool if you drop it.

 Ultimately, this pinpointer still has a lot to offer.
-Thanks to its simple design and easy operation, it acts as a great introduction to pinpointing for novice metal detectors.
+Thanks to its simple design and easy operation, it acts as a great introduction to pinpointing metal detectors for novices.

 What is a Metal Detector Pinpointer?